grantmd/spacetraders-mcp/README.md

 ## Features

-- **get_agent_info**: Retrieves your agent's current information including credits, headquarters, faction, and ship count
+- **Agent Information Resource**: Access your agent's current information including credits, headquarters, faction, and ship count via the resource `spacetraders://agent/info`

 ## Prerequisites

 - Go 1.24.4 or later
 - A SpaceTraders API token (get one by registering at [SpaceTraders](https://spacetraders.io/))
-- An MCP-compatible client (like Claude Desktop)
+- An MCP-compatible client (like Claude Desktop) that supports resources

 ## Setup